Moms Against Poverty

 How does Moms Against Poverty spend its money?

 Moms Against Poverty directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Moms Against Poverty tax-deductible?